sucheta90/ExpenseTracker/README.md

 # Expense Tracker

 An app build with React that helps keep a track of the monthly expenses.
-I did not build this project from scratch.
-Howeever the logics used

 ## Features